kanisterio/kanister/docs/tutorial.rst

 If you re-execute this Kanister Action, you'll be able to see the Artifact in the ActionSet status.

-If you have the use case of ``DeferPhase``, below is how you can set the output artifact from the output that is being generated from ``DeferPhase``
+If you use a ``DeferPhase``, below is how you can set the output artifact from the output that is being generated from ``DeferPhase`` as shown below.

 .. code-block:: yaml